 The Northridge quake was one of the most measured earthquakes in history due to extensive seismic instrumentation in buildings and on the ground throughout the region.
 Information from seismological instruments, damage reports and other data provided a wealth of information for experts to analyze.
 Traditional theories about land use siting and existing building code provisions were called into question.
 It is known that the complex Los Angeles fault system interacts with the alluvial soils and other geologic conditions in the hills and basins.
 This interaction appears to pose a potential seismic threat for every part of the City, regardless of the underlying geologic and soils conditions.
 Structural damage does not occur due to any one factor.
 The duration and intensity of the shaking, distance from the epicenter, composition of the soil and type of construction, all are factors in determining the extent of damage which may occur.
 Alluvial and artificially uncompacted soils tend to amplify the shaking.
-Shallow ground water, combined with uncompacted soils can result in liquefaction (quicksand effect) during a strong guake.
-Therefore, it is difficult to escape the impacts of a guake.
+Shallow groundwater, combined with uncompacted soils can result in liquefaction (quicksand effect) during a strong quake.
+Therefore, it is difficult to escape the impacts of a quake.
 During the Northridge quake, damage appeared to have a more direct relationship to building construction than did proximity to the epicenter.
 Largely as a result of the Northridge earthquake, the national Uniform Building Code was amended in 1994 to require that new development projects provide geotechnical reports which assess potential consequences of liquefaction and soil strength loss and propose appropriate mitigation measures, e.g., walls supported by continuous footings, steel reinforcement of floor slabs, etc. These provisions were incorporated into the Los Angeles City Building Code, effective January 1996.

 These are important findings for Los Angeles because Los Angeles is a built city.
 Few large tracts of land remain which have not already been developed with some use.
 Many key facilities, such as freeways, already follow fault lines through mountain passes.
 Buildings already are built on uncompacted and alluvial soils.
 Part of the downtown center, including its many high rise buildings, is built near the Elysian Park blind thrust fault which many seismologists believe could be the source of a major seismic event in the not so distant future.
 Physical expansion and change in the City will occur primarily through rehabilitation of existing structures and infill development of existing neighborhoods.
 The City's biggest challenge is how to protect an existing city and its inhabitants from future damage.
 Many believe this should be accomplished through improved building design instead of prohibition of construction.
 Over the past several decades the City has retrofitted critical facilities, such as City Hall and some Port of Los Angeles facilities with base isolators to make the structures less prone to failure during strong ground shaking.
 Most recently, the City has embarked on an ambitious soft story retrofit program, which requires all vulnerable multi-family properties to undertake mandatory retrofitting to ensure safety during and after a seismic event.
-These types of retrofitting are a step in addressing the strengthening of built structures.
+The Non-ductile Concrete Retrofit Program requires concrete buildings with a roof and/or floor supported by concrete submitted for plan check before 1977 to complete a review, submit plans for retrofit, and complete retrofits.
+As of 2021, about 18% of the 1,337 non-ductile concrete buildings then identified had submitted their initial review to the Los Angeles Department of Building and Safety.